Go back to "Publications"

 In February 2021, the Government announced it would reform the resource management system by repealing the Resource Management Act 1991 (RMA) and enacting a suite of new legislation: the Natural and Built Environments Act (NBA), the Strategic Planning Act (SPA) and the Climate Adaptation Act (CAA).

-In November and December 2021 the Government have held a series of targeted engagements on the key components of the future resource management system, and the roles and responsibilities that hapū/iwi/Māori, local government and sector stakeholders will play within it.
+In November and December 2021 the Government held a series of targeted engagements on the key components of the future resource management system, and the roles and responsibilities that hapū/iwi/Māori, local government and sector stakeholders will play within it.
 This has provided another opportunity to engage on current proposals before the NBA and SPA are developed into full Bills.
 With a focus on the initial decisions made on reform detail since the exposure draft was prepared, the targeted engagement has allowed us to test policy decisions and get our partners and stakeholder views on how we could make the system work even better.

 See more on...